fralau/mkdocs-macros-plugin/README.md

 Or the extension will be too complicated, or not quite what you wanted.

-Furthermore, the are limitations to the number of possible extensions, because extending the grammar of markdown is always a little tricky and can create incompabilities with the standard syntax or other extensions.
+Furthermore, the are limitations to the number of possible extensions, because extending the grammar of markdown is always a little tricky.

+Some markdown extensions could alter what you meant with the standard markdown syntax
+(in other words, some markdown text you already wrote could be accidentally reinterpreted);
+or it could be incompatible with other extensions.

 #### Solution 2: Custom HTML Code
 If don't have an extension, the standard recourse